GeertjanWielenga/YoNetBeans/README.md

 # YoNetBeans
 <h3>NetBeans Tools for Yeoman</h3>

+A key problem with tools for Yeoman is that there is no "non-interactive" or batch mode available.
+Yeoman generators expect user interaction while Yeoman does not provide any mechanism for interacting programmatically.
+However, despite that, to some extent, tools can work around this, e.g., at least the generator name can be provided via a GUI and once the Output opens, the user can press Enter, accepting the defaults, which is better than nothing.

 <ul>
 <li>TODO: Register Yo executable in Options window.
 <li>DONE: Create new Yeoman configurations, register in menu, toolbar, shortcuts.</li>
 <li>TODO: If parameter does not work/exist, automatically run 'npm install -g generator-' + parameter.</li>
+<li>TODO: "Additional" checkbox in first step of the wizard, figure out how much can be done with it.</li>
 <li>TODO: Add Options window tab for customizing Yeoman configurations.</li>
 <li>TODO: Add mechanism for deleting Yeoman configurations.</li>
 <li>TODO: Validation of GUI components in the wizard.</li>